 The severity of the credit issue along with how recent it was, will impact whether or not you’re approved.
 A lender will generally only see the last six years of your credit report, so if you have historic credit issues, they shouldn’t flag up.

-Other things lenders will take into consideration are:
+Other factors lenders will take into consideration are:

 - The type of credit issues and severity

 - How recent were the credit issues?

 - The reasons for your credit issues (one-off or repetitive)

 - The amount of debt involved